|

 I

-f you look at the bottom of page 54, in Del’s first book, you will see a nickel that he describes as a Bert prisoner nickel.
+f you look at the bottom of page 54, in Del's first book, you will see a nickel that he describes as a Bert Prisoner nickel.
 In the past few months, two more specimens have surfaced: one on E-bay, the other purchased by myself in a private sale.

-[The middle carving is from Owen Covert’s collection and was inserted just before press time.
-Note the very strong similarity to the one on the left – Ed]
+[ The center carving is from Owen Covert's collection and was inserted just before press time.

 U